 Given the large number of estimated monthly treatment effects $\{\beta_t, \gamma_t\}t$ over seven years, we present the results succinctly in two ways.
 First, we present the estimates graphically in Figure 4, plotting monthly means and treatment effects from March 2007 through December 2014, along with their corresponding confidence intervals.
-The estimated means and treatment effects for the minimum payment arms are in pink (left side), while those for the interest rate arms are in blue (right side).
-Second, we present point estimates in tabular form at a set of (nine) time points in Table OA-7.
+The estimated means and treatment effects for the interest rate arms are in pink (left side), while those for the minimum payment arms are in blue (right side).
+Second, we present point estimates in tabular form at a set of (nine) time points in Table OA-6.